Skip to main content

 SPAN 345—Iberian Civilization (3 credit hours)

-Students must choose to take 6 credits from the following courses while on this program:
+Students must also take 6 credits from the following courses while on this program:

 SPAN 321—Third Year Spanish Reading, Grammar, and Culture (3 credit hours)